- Grooming & Beauty

 - Tools & Outdoors

 These are the tweezers of choice for the U.S. Military.
 Plucks out ticks, splinters, stitches.
-Or for craft and cosmetic uses.
+Or use for craft and cosmetic uses.
 Cut by a 100-ton press from a single solid sheet of steel.
-Made in California. (more info)
+Made in California. (

 Crafted from a solid piece of spring tempered stainless steel with a wide hinge, these 2 ½ inch long tweezers ensure even flex and perfectly straight alignment.
 The sharp steel points are hand dressed to exacting specifications, raising the dexterity of your fingers to startling heights.
 A tip protector is included for easy attachment to your key ring, so they’re an easy addition to your everyday carry.